zeptron/app/README.md

  ## Notes for contributing

-Please keep the code clean and concise
+Optimise for performance and future maintanability